 Kat: My suit not fitting and not remembering my lines and both went swimmingly.

 Both: We were worried and anxious that we were asking so much of our friends and family – in terms of coordinating, setting up, supporting during the event – that no one would have a good time because they would be so busy and stressed.
-It’s hard to say at this point (we were so busy we didn’t even notice!) but there seemed to be a LOT of laughing, lots of food (and compliments on the food…always a good sign), lots of games-playing, two impromptu dance parties, and even some skinny-dipping toward the end of the night… so all in all, we think it went ok 🙂
+It’s hard to say at this point (we were so busy we didn’t even notice!).
+But, there seemed to be a LOT of laughing, lots of food (and compliments on the food…always a good sign).
+There were lots of games-playing, two impromptu dance parties, and even some skinny-dipping toward the end of the night… so all in all, we think it went ok.

 Be gentle with each other.
-There will be fights, there will be tears, there will be disagreements, and it’s all part of the process and none of this is bad.
-Rather it provides an opportunity to grow as a couple and show – very tangibly – how you can still love each other and be soft and kind to each other, even in the midst of what feels like crisis time (even though in the broader scheme of things, it’s really not…).
+There will be fights, there will be tears.
+And, there will be disagreements, and it’s all part of the process!
+But, none of this is bad.
+Rather it provides an opportunity to grow as a couple.
+And you can show – very tangibly – how you can still love each other and be soft and kind to each other, even in the midst of what feels like crisis time.
+(Even though in the broader scheme of things, it’s really not…).

 Stephanie: No, it was perfection.